 Pinball machines are complex assemblies that can exhibit many unintended behaviors during play.
 To keep league play on track and prevent excessive focus on minor glitches, only a major machine malfunction can affect league play.
 A major malfunction is one that results in a loss of a playable turn that is not a normal part of the game (i.e. premature loss of turn).
 A “playable turn” includes the player’s current turn at play, and any other balls that the player is entitled to play.
 This does not include “unallowable” extra balls.
 Note that an active multiball is part of the “current turn at play” and therefore a major malfunction during multiball is only counted once.

-In disputed situations, the SLO shall decide whether or not a malfunction is considered major.
+In disputed situations, the TD shall decide whether or not a malfunction is considered major.

 The following are examples of major malfunctions:

-- A player is forced to tilt the ball in an attempt to dislodge a stuck ball (unless it is an unallowable extra ball).
+- A TD is forced to tilt the ball in an attempt to dislodge a stuck ball (unless it is an unallowable extra ball).

 - A turn ends prematurely (i.e. with 1 or more balls in play as in multi-ball).
 A ball is auto-plunged or otherwise shot into play prematurely.